open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 |parameter|Description|
 |-|-|
 |_mimeType_|text/plain
-|_SpeakerUri_|The _SpeakerUri_ should be a unique identifier to the speaker that was or will be perceived as the social actor in the conversation.
-Assistants that are channeling utterances from other agents or speakers should keep the _SpeakerUri_ of the original speaker.
+|_speakerUri_|The _speakerUri_ should be a unique identifier to the speaker that was or will be perceived as the social actor in the conversation.
+Assistants that are channeling utterances from other agents or speakers should keep the _speakerUri_ of the original speaker.
 This is one of the main distinctions between channeling and mediation.
-It is the responsibility of the agent that generates the event to decide which _SpeakerUri_ to attach to the event.
+It is the responsibility of the agent that generates the event to decide which _speakerUri_ to attach to the event.
 |_value_|Any number of values are allowed as strings in the _tokens_ section.
 When concatenated together the _tokens_ should represent the orthographic representation of the utterance.
 |_valueUrl_|Any number of value URLs are allowed in the tokens section.
 These URLs should locate content of type 'text/plain' and when downloaded and concatenated together the _tokens_ should represent the orthographic representation of the utterance.